Christmas: The Most Wonderful Time of the Year? (Revelation 5:12-13)

 When we walk by the sight of our circumstances we are easily overwhelmed by the chaos and evil in our world and the suffering and disappointments in our lives.
 Consider the early Christians—they suffered at the hands of an oppressive government; they were handed over to officials by their own family members and neighbors; they faced the pressures of living in a decadent culture.
 And yet, it’s in this very context that Jesus gives us the book of Revelation.

-Then, in Revelation 5, we’re reminded that because Jesus has conquered evil, sin, and death by his life, death, and resurrection, God has placed Jesus on the throne to enact his eternal plan to save and to judge (5:1-7).
-And because Jesus has conquered, he is worthy to receive worship from all beings (5:8-14).
+Then, in Revelation 5, we’re reminded that because Jesus has conquered evil, sin, and death by His life, death, and resurrection, God has placed Jesus on the throne to enact His eternal plan to save and to judge (5:1-7).
+And because Jesus has conquered, He is worthy to receive worship from all beings (5:8-14).

 So then, while our circumstances may overwhelm us, we remind ourselves that no matter what we face, Jesus is God’s conquering King.
 Even in our sufferings and disappointments this Christmas, we can worship Jesus, for he was slain for our sins and is worthy “to receive power and wealth and wisdom and might and honor and glory and blessing” (5:13)!
-And, while our world appears to be crumbling right beneath our feet, we can worship Jesus because he is, in fact, sitting on the throne in complete control, enacting God’s eternal plan.
+While our world appears to be crumbling right beneath our feet, we can worship Jesus because He is, in fact, sitting on the throne in complete control, enacting God’s eternal plan.
 Not one word of God’s plan will fail.
-Therefore, he and the Father are worthy to receive ‘blessing and honor and glory and might forever and ever” (5:14)!
+Therefore, He and the Father are worthy to receive ‘blessing and honor and glory and might forever and ever” (5:14)!

 This Christmas, let’s remind ourselves of God’s faithfulness to us in Jesus.
 No matter what we may face in this life, we are only following Jesus into suffering and death.
 But rest assured!
 Because Jesus has conquered, we who believe in Him will also conquer.
 Like Jesus, we too will experience resurrection, vindication, and glory.
-No matter what we face in this life, no one or no thing can take that away from us.
+No matter what we face in this life, no one and no thing can take that away from us.
 So, let us rejoice and be glad and worship Jesus—the newborn king who became God’s conquering King.